-- E. Latest date by which SAT or ACT scores must be received for fall-term admission August 28 Latest date by which SAT Subject Test scores must be received for fall-term admission\\\\\ - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Students must earn a minimum math score of: 22 on ACT or 27.5 on SAT (520 on SAT prior to March 2016).
+- E. Latest date by which SAT or ACT scores must be received for fall-term admission Prior to registering in a student's second semester Latest date by which SAT Subject Test scores must be received for fall-term admission\\\\\ - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Students must earn a minimum math score of: 22 on ACT or 27.5 on SAT subject test (520 on SAT prior to March 2016).
 Students who do not meet admissions requirements may be admitted on a conditional or provisional basis.

-G. Please indicate which t ests your institution uses for placement (e.g., state tests):
+G. Please indicate which to ests your institution uses for placement (e.g., state tests):

 SAT

 ACT

-SAT Subject Tests 🗌
+SAT Subject Tests

 AP

 CLEP

 Institutional Exam 🔀

-State Exam (specify): Institutional exam is UM Math (ALEKS) and State exam is Writing Assessment for MT residents
+State Exam (specify): Institutional exam is UM Math (ALEKS) and State exam is Writing Assessment for MT residents.